davidclough/node/_documents/javascript-guide/javascript-guide.md

 Any variable declared inside a function will be visible within that function and all nested functions and objects.
 As will be explained later, this is your ticket to encapsulation in JavaScript.
 That said, we are not pretending that it will match up to the encapsulation available in other languages.

 ### <a name="language-hoisting"></a>Variable Hoisting
 In many modern languages it is considered good practice to declare variables as near as possible to the point where they are first used.

-They also allow variables to be declared within finer grained scopes which measn that it cannot be accessed from outside the block in which it has been declared.
+They also allow variables to be declared within finer grained scopes which means that it cannot be accessed from outside the block in which it has been declared.

 As explained above, JavaScript only allows variables to be declared at the level of the containing function (if we dismiss global scope).